wouterpeere/GHEtool/README.md

 At its core, *GHEtool* is based on the ground thermal response functions (g-functions in short).
 These were precalculated for rectangular fields up to 20x20 boreholes with the python package *pygfunction* (Cimmino, 2018) so the code can interpolate from these data.
 Because of a lot of iterations, such precalculated database is useful.
 One can also add its own configurations.
 Using temporal superposition of the load, *GHEtool* calculates the required depth of the borefield in order to stay between the given temperature limits.
 It can, on the other hand, also calculate the temperature profile for a given depth.

+It is also possible to use a fixed borefield and an hourly load profile to calculate which peak (based on a load-duration curve) can be put on the field.

 This tool is based on the work of (Peere et al., 2021).

 ## Precalculated data